JUA96/Synthetic_Control_/README.md

 The hope_emu.csv file contains data on these 16 countries across the years 1980 to 2010.
 The data includes the following variables:

-1.period – the year of observation
+1. period – the year of observation
-1.country_ID – the country of observation
+2. country_ID – the country of observation
-1.country_no – a numeric country identifier
+3. country_no – a numeric country identifier
-1.CAB – current account balance
+4. CAB – current account balance
-1.GDPPC_PPP – GDP per capita, purchasing power adjusted 1.invest – Total investment as a % of GDP gov_debt – Government debt as a % of GDP
+5. GDPPC_PPP – GDP per capita, purchasing power adjusted
+6. invest – Total investment as a % of GDP
+7. gov_debt – Government debt as a % of GDP
-openness – trade openness
+8. openness – trade openness
-demand – domestic demand growth x_price – price level of exports gov_deficit – Government primary balance as a % of GDP credit – domestic credit to the private sector as a % of GDP GDP_gr – GDP growth %
+9. demand – domestic demand growth
+10. x_price – price level of exports
+11. gov_deficit – Government primary balance as a % of GDP
+12. credit – domestic credit to the private sector as a % of GDP
+13. GDP_gr – GDP growth %